lippertto/janus-trainer/README.md

 # TODO

 ## Next up
-* Add Comment field to trainings
+* Dashboard for all trainers: Number of trainings + Sum (per quarter)

 ## Bugs

 ## Features
-* Vertretungen
+* More comprehensive test: Enter, approve, compensate
 * Flexible compensation groups
 * Make courses disabled.
 (Also in the UI.)
 * Show statistics on /profile
-* Dashboard for all trainers: Number of trainings + Sum
-* Make disciplines editable
+* Put cost center to offerings

 ## Tech update
 * Hide password in POSTGRES_CONNECTION_URL of lambda. --> Use Secret